-A collective custom build in Portobello has created four bespoke flats in a new eco-friendly tenement
+A collective custom build in Edinburgh has created four bespoke flats in a new eco-friendly tenement

 Building your own home is many people’s ambition, but it’s one that largely remains unfulfilled, forever out of reach not just because of the high cost and complex logistics but because it feels too big and too daunting a prospect to even begin.
 So instead of living in a home tailored to our own individual lifestyle, we make do and mend in rooms that are too big or too small, in cramped new-builds constructed to minimum standards or in old homes that are draughty and inefficient.